HowardChen123/AutoFinViz/README.md

 ```

 ## Usage

+### Running Locally
 Run the Streamlit app to interact with the tool:
 ```bash
 streamlit run streamlit_app.py
 ```

+### Live Application

+For immediate access to AutoFinViz, visit the live application hosted on Streamlit Cloud: [AutoFinViz on Streamlit Cloud](https://autofinviz.streamlit.app/)

 ## Project Paper
 For a comprehensive understanding of the concepts, methodologies, and insights behind AutoFinViz, please refer to our detailed project paper: [AutoFinViz](AutoFinViz.pdf).